Anti-Social Behaviour and Crime

 - Receive a full written response, normally within 10 working days.
 Where a more detailed investigation is required, this will be acknowledged within 5 working days.

-Where a challenge is not upheld, the reasons for this will be explained, a further 7 day period for payment will be given.
+Where a challenge is not upheld, the reasons for this will be explained, a further 7-day period for payment will be given.

 Public Space Protection Orders (PSPO/s) were created under the Anti-Social Behaviour, Crime and Policing Act 2014 and can be used to stop a person or a group of people committing anti-social behaviour in a public place, for example in a park.